 Perimenopause occurs before menopause as estrogen levels begin to change.
 This can cause menopause like symptoms such as hot...

-Menopause isn't the only thing that causes hot flashes.
-Find out what else can trigger these sudden waves of heat as your body...
+Menopause isn't the only thing that causes flushing (hot flashes).
+Find out what else can trigger these sudden waves of heat as...